finom/rebloom/README.md

 class User extends UserData {
   hiddenField = 1;
-  readonly profiles: Profiles; // not visible by other modules readonly loadUsers = async () => {
+  readonly profiles: Profiles; // sub-store that is not visible by other modules readonly loadUsers = async () => {
-    console.log(this.ids);
+    this.profiles.doSomething(this.ids);
   }
 }